Ensemble distributional forecasting for insurance loss reserving: Additional fitting results

-As per Table \ref{LSCompTwovsThree}, $\text{ADLP}^{+}_8$ has the highest Log Score among all ADLP ensembles with three subsets, and $\text{ADLP}_8$ yields the best performance among the two-subsets ADLP ensembles.
+As per Table \ref{LSCompTwovsThree}, $\text{ADLP}^{+}_9$ has the highest Log Score among all ADLP ensembles with three subsets, and $\text{ADLP}_{11}$ yields the best performance among the two-subsets ADLP ensembles.
 We also test whether the Log Score differential between those two partition strategies is statistically significant.
-The null hypothesis of equal performance is only rejected in 14 out of 100 simulated datasets using the adjusted Diebold-Mariano test.
 Under the $5\%$ significance level, the rejection rate is considered low.
-Since $\text{ADLP}^{+}_8$ is the best $\text{ADLP}^{+}$ ensembles based on Log Score, the test results also imply any other three-subsets partition strategy cannot statistically significantly improve $\text{ADLP}_8$, which is our suggested ADLP ensemble.
+Since $\text{ADLP}^{+}_9$ is the best $\text{ADLP}^{+}$ ensembles based on Log Score, the test results also imply any other three-subsets partition strategy cannot statistically significantly improve $\text{ADLP}_{11}$.
 Additionally, we also feel parsimony would suggest restricting ourselves to a single split point.